Eta Corvi

-Eta Corvi (Eta Crv, η Corvi, η Crv) is an F-type main-sequence star, the sixth-brightest star in the constellation of Corvus.
-Two debris disks have been detected orbiting this star, one at ~150 AU, and a warmer one within a few astronomical units (AU).
+Eta Corvi is an F-type main-sequence star, the sixth-brightest star in the constellation of Corvus.
+It is located 59.5 ly from the Sun based on its parallax.
+The star is faintly visible to the naked eye, at an apparent magnitude of +4.3.
+Two debris disks have been detected orbiting this star: a cold outer disk at ~150 AU, and a warm/hot inner disk within a few astronomical units (AU).
+The inner disk is notable for being brighter than expected, suggesting that it is replenished by materials from the outer disk.